 Because of the Sophomore Guarantee and the requirement that we have spaces for all sophomores, we can’t allow sophomores to pull in juniors/seniors during the Sophomore Lottery.
 However, you can request to get together with upperclassmen by filling out a group reassignment form beginning in March.
 During reassignment, there is no distinction between sophomores and upperclassmen and they can be place together if spaces are available to accommodate the request.

-Yes, but it will take a little time and effort.
 You should first go through UHR to secure an assignment for next year.
-Then, the person(s) you wish to live with should apply for housing in February.
-Once everyone involved has a housing assignment, you should fill out a group reassignment request asking to be placed together.
+The person(s) you wish to live with should apply for housing in February when the application for non-UHR participants opens.
+Then, If that individual is able to get a housing assignment, everyone involved should fill out a group reassignment request asking to be placed together.
 Reassignment isn’t guaranteed, but we’ll do our best to place you together.
 You can increase your chances for reassignment by submitting your request as early as you can, and being flexible in your preferences.

 Yes.
 USC Housing has partnered with Off-Campus Housing 101 to provide students with listings of available rentals from private landlords in the North University Park area, around the main campus.
 All their listings are within the USC Department of Public Safety Patrol Zone and they offer customer support services to assist you with obtaining private rental housing